sajjadGG/book-python/intermediate/type-annotation/package-mypyc.rst

 Mypyc currently aims to speed up non-numeric code, such as server applications.
 Mypyc is also used to compile itself (and mypy).

+Mypyc advantages:

+- Easy to get started
+- Expressive types
+- Python ecosystem
+- Fast program startup
+- Migration path for existing code
+- Compilation is optional
+- Runtime and static type safety

+Mypyc vs Cython:

+- No need for non-standard syntax
+- First-class static typing support
+- Powerful type inference
+- Strict enforcement of types at runtime = easier debugging

+How is mypyc fast?
+- No interpreter overhead
+- Type checks only at static typing boundaries
+- Unboxed ints and bools (value types)
+- Final attributes, and functions and classes are immutable
+- Name references are resolved at compile time (no monkey patching)

+Mypyc limitations:

+- Classes support single inheritance
+- Classes are "native classes"
+- Most metaclasses are not supported
+- Most class decorators are not supported
+- Attributes are slotted
+- No dict
+- No operator overloading
+- No custom descriptors

+Required changes:
+- Type everything, including blib2to3
+- Make the types really true
+- Use dataclasses instead of attrs
+- Restructure code that initializes variables to None

 Differences from Cython
 -----------------------
+* Source [#MypycDocs]_
 * https://mypyc.readthedocs.io/en/latest/introduction.html#differences-from-cython
 * https://mypyc.readthedocs.io/en/latest/differences_from_python.html#differences-from-python